Remod-org/NextGenPVE/README.md

  8. Set a schedule for ruleset enable/disable (WORK IN PROGRESS)
  9. Edit custom rules (WORK IN PROGRESS)
 10. Set global flags.
+11. Create and edit custom rules.
+12. Edit collections for ALL known entity types.

+(Any new entity types should be added automatically on server wipe.
+They will be in the unknown collection and by default will accept default ruleset damage.)

 ![](https://i.imgur.com/NbnonRb.jpg)